 Here are the steps to print NYSC posting letter online:

 - Login to NYSC portal using your personal email address and password.

-- After successful login, at the left side of the page, you will see PPA Letter.
+- After a successful login, on the left side of the page, you will see the PPA Letter.

 - Click on “PPA Letter” to download and print it out.